andreypereverzin/orders-app/README.md

 http://localhost:8080/roche-orders/swagger-ui.html

+This URL provides interface for testing the application.

-(in JSON format Swagger documentation is available on this URL: http://localhost:8080/roche-orders/v2/api-docs)
+In JSON format Swagger documentation is available on this URL: http://localhost:8080/roche-orders/v2/api-docs.

 ## Actuator Endpoints
 The following actuator endpoints are available after the application is started: